shuangao/paytm/README.md

 	4.2 Strategies:
-		if we have the record of the IP, return its session length and hits if we can't find/locate the city of the IP, return average session length of the country where the IP is if we can't find/locate the country of the IP, return average session length of all IP
+		if we have the record of the IP, return its session length and hits if we can't find/locate the city of the IP, return average session length of the country where the IP is if we can't find/locate the country of the IP, return average session length of all IP.
+5.GeoLiteCity.dat is a public database used to store the IP-location information.